rivea0/blog/_posts/2022-03-09-lexical-environment-and-closures-in-javascript.md

 book = 'Harry Potter and the Goblet of Fire'; // (3)
 ```

-What happens when the execution starts, is that the Lexical Environment knows about the variable `book`, but it is uninitialized.
+What happens when the execution starts, is that the (global) Lexical Environment knows about the variable `book`, but it is uninitialized.
 On line (1), `book` is now `undefined`.
 On line (2), `book` is assigned a value, `'Harry Potter and the Prisoner of Azkaban'`.
 On (3), the value of `book` is changed to `'Harry Potter and the Goblet of Fire'`.